Higgs boson decay to massive bottom quarks at order $\alpha_s^4$ induced by top-quark Yukawa couplings: Abstract

 \section{Abstract}

 The Higgs boson decay to massive bottom quarks has the largest branching ratio.
 The decay is mainly induced by the bottom-quark Yukawa coupling with the decay rate calculated up to $\mathcal{O}(\alpha_s^4)$ assuming the massless final-state bottom quark.
-The top-quark Yukawa coupling induced contribution starts at $\mathcal{O}(\alpha_s^2)$, and exhibits logarithmic and power enhancements, making the perturbative expansion converge slowly.
-We present a calculation of such contributions at $\mathcal{O}(\alpha_s^4)$ to the decay into massive bottom quarks in which the squared amplitudes contain two top-quark Yukawa couplings.
+The top-quark Yukawa coupling induced contribution starts at $\mathcal{O}(\alpha_s^2)$, and exhibits logarithmic and power enhancements, making the perturbative expansion converge slowly, which is a feature not present in the hadronic Higgs boson decay.
+We present a calculation of such contributions at $\mathcal{O}(\alpha_s^4)$ to the decay into massive bottom quarks in which the squared amplitudes contain two top-quark Yukawa couplings and the final state must include at least a bottom quark pair.
 We find that they increase the decay width, relative to the result up to $\mathcal{O}(\alpha_s^3)$, by $0.4\%$, larger than the experimental precision at future lepton colliders, and reduce the scale dependence significantly down to $0.4\%$.